Cornell-Allogators/smolVLA-FPGA-Accelerator/report/sections/06-discussion.typ

 == Performance of Attention

-#todo(Ezra, done: 80%)[
-  *Attention Insights*:
-  - Verify grammer and see if there's anything to add ]

 As seen in @tab:attention-ablation when pipelining with an $"II" = 1$ we achieved a base cycle time of $\~188"ms"$ for the self attention layers.
 To put this in perspective, a single layer of multi-head self-attention with $L=1024$, $H=12$, $D=768$, and $D_h=64$ requires approximately 4 billion operations (counting multiplies and adds).
 Specifically, the Linear Projections ($3 times H times L times D times D_h$) and the Output Projection ($H times L times D times D_h$) contribute roughly 2.4 billion operations, while the Attention Scores and Context computation ($2 times H times L^2 times D_h$) contribute another 1.6 billion.

 With a base latency of 80M cycles, our accelerator sustains approximately 50 operations per cycle at $P=1$.
 This efficiency stems from unrolling the head embedding dimension ($D_h=64$) and pipelining the token loops.
 As we increase the parallelism factor $P$, we effectively process $P$ token rows simultaneously, theoretically reducing the cycle count by a factor of $P$.
 However, as shown in the ablation study, memory bandwidth and control logic overheads lead to diminishing returns at higher $P$ values.

-When applying the dataflow we described earlier we reduce the latency to 66ms with only a 2% increase DSP utilization and 10% BRAM utilization.
-This is to be expected as a dataflow simply adds buffers between kernels to allow for an inter-kernel pipeline.
+When applying the dataflow architecture described in @sec:implementations, we reduced the latency to 66ms with only a 2% increase in DSP utilization and a 10% increase in BRAM utilization.
+This overhead is expected, as dataflow architectures necessitate additional buffers between kernels to enable inter-kernel pipelining.

-Now using our row-wise parallelism we found that that the most efficient parallelism scheme was the SDP row factor of 4 and the QKV row factor of 2.
-This reduced our latency to \~24ms with 22% DSP and only 1% BRAM utilization increase.
-It is important is also important to account for the fact that if we disregard the unmodifiable initial HBM $arrow$ BRAM transfer which can be overcome by effictevly hiding the latenccy of memory transfer with tile execution.
+Using our row-wise parallelism strategy, we determined that the most efficient configuration was an SDP row factor of 4 and a QKV row factor of 2.
+This optimization further reduced our latency to \~24ms, totaling 22% in DSP usage and only a 1% increase in BRAM utilization.
+Crucially, this metric accounts for the compute bound; if we can effectively hide the initial HBM-to-BRAM transfer latency by overlapping it with tile execution, the perceived latency drops further.

-A more accurate and expected achievable latency can actually be reduced to $\~20"ms"$ per attention layer and if the MLP produces the same latency then with a dataflow we achieve the $\~20"ms"$ per layers producing allowing us to achieve a throughput of $5 "FPS"$ through our vision encoder.
+A more accurate projection of achievable latency is approximately 20ms per attention layer.
+If the MLP layers can be optimized to match this latency, the entire Vision Encoder could achieve a throughput of 4 FPS, processing all layers sequentially.

 == Performance of MLP